Autism Insurance FAQs

 Q: Is autism a big deal in Utah?

 A: Yes!
 According to a recent study from the Center of Disease Control, Utah leads the nation with the highest autism rates.
-1 in 47 children in Utah are affected by autism and if trends continue that number will continue to rise.
+1 in 47 children in Utah is affected by autism.
 The national prevalence rate for autism is 1 in 88 .
+Whether that is because of the Utah autism community’s intense efforts to diagnose and treat children with autism, more advanced medical record-keeping, environmental , genetic, or other reasons is unknown.

 Q: Why isn’t autism covered by health insurance plans?